dprossi/colab_test/README.md

 # colab_test

-this is just a test reposityry to link a Colab notebook with github
+this is a test repository to link a Colab notebook with Github